Browser does not support script.

-An application fee of £40 applies (non-refundable).
+Applications must be made online using King's online application portal and a non-refundable application fee of £40 applies.
 Applications are normally processed within two weeks of receiving references.
 All applicants are welcome to visit the department by arrangement, and students from unusual, i.e. non-biological, backgrounds are normally interviewed.

 Please note that the two year part-time programme only runs on alternate years, the next intake is September 2016.